DLibatique/GREK101-F21/docs/textbook/verbs/overview.md

 ***

+### Practice Opportunity

+In each of the following English sentences, identify the finite/conjugated verb and then parse all aspects *except* mood according to the details above.
+For example:

+* I went to the store.
+    * "went", 1st singular aorist active
+* You (pl.) were going to bed.
+    * "were going", 2nd plural imperfect active

+1. He will arrive tomorrow.
+2. You (sg.) ordered French fries.
+3. You (sg.) ordered French fries for yourself.
+4. We are reading the books.
+5. The documents were being shown to me.

+***

 ## Dictionary Entry

 When you are learning verbs in ancient Greek, you must memorize the way that the verb's entry appears in a dictionary, such as the [master vocabulary list](../../vocabulary/master) for this very textbook.
 You'll notice that entries for verbs have seven sections: the first six, divided by commas, are called **principal parts** and the seventh, often after a dash or colon, is the definition of the verb in English.